maread99/market_prices/README.md

 ### **Yahoo APIs**

-The default `PricesYahoo` class requests data from publically available Yahoo APIs via the [yahooquery](https://github.com/dpguthrie/yahooquery/) package.
+The default `PricesYahoo` class requests data from publically available Yahoo APIs via the [yahooquery][yahooquery] package.

 **`market_prices` is NOT in any way affiliated, partnered, sponsored or endorsed by Yahoo.
 Users of the `PricesYahoo` class should make enquiries to satisfy themselves that they are eligible to receive data from  _Yahoo APIs_ and are in compliance with the license requirements and Terms of Service under which the _Yahoo APIs_ may be accessed, to include restrictions concerning NO COMMERCIAL USE.**